 HUH?

-Recently I took the tour again: a bus took us to the outskirts of Eindhoven where a deserted and ran-down warehouse was hosting the graduation show of the Design Academy.
+Recently, I took the tour again: a bus took us to the outskirts of Eindhoven, where a deserted, run-down warehouse was hosting the Design Academy’s graduation show.
 A dark, huge space filled with dramatically lit exhibits of student work and many, many people wandering around, observing the work with a mixture of interest, curiosity, and disbelief.

-I was overwhelmed by the sheer size of the show: almost two hundred students were apparently graduating and showcasing their stuff.
+I was overwhelmed by the sheer size of the show: almost 200 students were graduating and showcasing their work.

-The first question is a reflection of the ongoing state of confusion around the word design.
+The first question reflects the ongoing confusion around the word design.
 What is design, really?
 Is it…

-A. An activity that is an articulation of a person’s ability to be creative and express its personal view on what he or she can do to create artifacts at will?
+A. An activity that is an articulation of a person’s ability to be creative and express their personal view on what they can do to create artifacts at will?

 B. The outcome of a person’s ability to do the above?